-We will occasionally accept late work in the case of special circumstances, when those circumstances are actually extraordinary.
+We will occasionally accept late work in the case of special circumstances, when those circumstances are extraordinary.
+Please make an effort to reach out to your instructor before the work is due in any such instance.

 Academic Honesty In this course, as in all your courses, you must adhere to college-wide honesty guidelines as set forth at http://college.uchicago.edu/advising/academic-integrity-student-conduct.
 The college's rules have the final say in all cases.
 Our own paraphrase is as follows: